trust-mfn-berlin/animals-as-objects/vault/story.the-worlds-we-make.md

 Science has not just redefined the horseshoe crab within the taxonomic order: the way it has moved through spaces of knowledge and collection spaces has changed what the animal was and what it is.
 In this sense, museum collections, and the research that takes place within them, are also sites of world-making that reorganize nature.

-## From the ocean to the laboratory: Biomedical histories
+## From the Ocean to the Laboratory: Biomedical Histories

 In the second half of the 20th century, horseshoe crabs made their way into new scientific contexts, where they became part of an experimental practice that furthered their connection to humans even more.
 In the mid-1950s, researchers discovered that horseshoe crab blood (which is blue due to the amount of copper it contains) is rich in amoebocytes, i.e., cells that immediately react to poisons.[^21] This led to medical practitioners like Frederik Bang and Jack Levin developing the Limulus amoebocyte lysate test (LAL test) from the blood of _Limulus polyphemus_.
 This test makes use of the fact that limulus blood coagulates when it comes into contact with certain bacteria, meaning that, when the immune cells in the blood of the horseshoe crab encounter invading bacteria, they agglutinate around it and protect the rest of the animal’s body from the toxins.
 The coagulation factor, which can verify the presence of even tiny amounts of a given pathogen, can reveal the presence of bacterial contamination, also known as endotoxins.[^22] Since the 1970s, the LAL test has been used to determine the presence of endotoxins in human blood serum and is now sold in the United States.
 For this reason, when thousands of crabs come out of the sea in spring to breed and spawn (especially in Delaware Bay), they are caught by trawlers or collected on the beach and brought to specialist laboratories of biomedical companies, where a canula inserted into their hearts removes up to a third of their blood.
 Afterwards they are taken back to where they were caught and released back into the sea alive.
 The short- and long-term damage caused by the bleeding is still unclear, but the number of studies pursuing this issue is increasing.[^23]